 If you do get any play in the blade you just have to tighten down the hex bolt to eliminate it, but it’s tough enough that this isn’t likely.
 Just above the main bolt on each side of the handle is a slot for the Axis Lock mechanism.
 This engages automatically when the blade’s opened, and to unlock it you just pull back on the button on either side of the knife.

 The 940 doesn’t have a lanyard hole, but it does have a belt clip.
 This is attached with three small screws, and both sides of the handle are dilled for these; you can easily transfer the clip to your preferred side.
 This can be modified as a pocket clip, depending on the type of pants.

 It’s also remarkably light and slim for a blade this size, and the design makes for about the longest cutting edge that could be fitted in.
 This is an excellent general purpose knife that makes light work of most jobs, and the tip shape means it can punch through heavier materials than almost any other blade this size we’ve ever used.

 It’s pretty much perfect as an EDC knife, and paired with a khukri or ax will also be perfect for any outdoor activity.
-A good folder should be simple but reliable and that’s exactly what the 940 is; there’s been no attempt to pack in unnecessary features, just a well thought out design process that’s created a tough and dependable tool.
+A good folder should be simple but reliable and that’s exactly what the 940 is; there’s been no attempt to pack in unnecessary features, just a well thought out a design process that’s created a tough and dependable tool.